FINAL EVENT FAQ

 You are expected to get yourself to Berkeley.
 BART is the regional transit system that can get you from either SFO or OAK airports to Downtown Berkeley.
 From there, you would need to take a Taxi, Uber, or Lyft to the DoubleTree by Hilton Berkeley Marina.
 You can also simply request an Uber or Lyft directly from the airport to the hotel.

 Is there any transportation provided from the hotels to the competition?

 We will have more detailed transportation information available in late October.

 You will need to sign an NDA before we give you the case.
 This is due to the sensitive nature of the case.
 By signing the NDA, you are not allowed to keep a digital copy of the case (either pdf or a picture from your cell phone) or talk in depth about the topic of the case.

-Of course, you can put in your resume that you participated in the tech challenge with Google Fiber, but you are not permitted to talk about the specifics of the case.
+Of course, you can put in your resume that you participated in the tech challenge with Ford Smart Mobility, but you are not permitted to talk about the specifics of the case.
 General terms, such as the event tagline is fine.

-Unfortunately, the final presentations belong to Google Fiber and cannot be circulated outside of the competition.
+Unfortunately, the final presentations belong to Ford Smart Mobility and cannot be circulated outside of the competition.